DannyBoyNg/Dialog/README.md

   backdrop: false, // true: show a backdrop (default), false: don't show a backdrop, 'static': show backdrop but click on backdrop won't close dialog.
   autoClose: 10, // automatically close/cancel dialog in 10 seconds.
   keyboard: false, // true: Enter and Escape will close dialog (default), false: keyboard has no effect.
+  keyboardIcons: false, // true: keyboard icons will display on the button, false: keyboard icons are not visible (default).
   title: 'my custom dialog title', // use a custom dialog title.
   showIcon: false, // true: show the dialog icons (default), false: don't show dialog icons.
+These icons appear to the left of the dialog message.
   okButtonText: 'Sure'; // use custom ok button text.
   cancelButtonText: 'Nope'; // use custom cancel button text.
   prePopulateInput: 'This is pre populated input text'; // You can set a pre defined text for input dialogs.